Outline

 By the way, I do not recommend this way, because it can’t perform union numeric types, and can be used for only object property type.
 It can’t be used standalone, and cannot be used for element type of Array and Map even when they’re declared on object property.
 Also, When you declare @type int32 statement, target number type be fixed as int32 type, and never can have another numeric type by declaring union statements.

 Also, those comment tags are not type safe.
 If you take a mistake when writing a comment tag, it will not be detected by the compiler, and will cause an error at runtime.
-For example, if you write a mis-spelled keyword like @type unit32, the target number type would be double type, and you can identify it just by running the program (or visiting playground website).
+For example, if you write a miss-spelled keyword like @type unit32, the target number type would be double type, and you can identify it just by running the program (or visiting playground website).

 export const checkCustomTag = typia.createIs<CustomTag>();